Kansas Snapshots by Gloria Freeland - January 12, 2018

 Art, always a bit of a skeptic, did some Internet research later.
 They appear to be just who they say they are.
 So our short time at the little country café had indeed fed our bodies and souls.

 Top-left: Art dutifully holds the card advertising macarons as requested by me, while he concentrates on his bratwurst and fries.
-At the rear, Father Mary Matthias accepts payment from Jo's library colleague; bottom-left: gift shop and restaurant; right: hermitage chapel.
+At the rear, Father Marie Matthias accepts payment from Jo's library colleague; bottom-left: gift shop and restaurant; right: hermitage chapel.
 (Lower-left image from the website stfrancishermitage.org)